Memory Augmented Neural Networks for Natural Language Processing

 6. Challenges and Open Questions [10 minutes]

-Caglar Gulcehre is a final year PhD student in University of Montreal under the supervision of Yoshua Bengio.
+Caglar Gulcehre is currently a research scientist at Deepmind.
+He finished his PhD in University of Montreal under the supervision of Yoshua Bengio.
 His work mainly focuses on applications of neural networks, in particular recurrent architectures such as GRU and LSTMs on NLP and sequence to sequence learning tasks.
 His research also investigates different optimization approaches and architectures which are easier to optimize for neural networks.
 His recent research focuses on building neural network models that have external memory structures.
 He has done research internships at IBM Watson Research Center, Google Deep Mind.
 He was a PC Member at ECML and IJCAI 2016 Deep Reinforcement Learning Workshop.
 Prior to joining MILA as a PhD student, he finished his master degree in Middle East Technical University in Cognitive Science department.
 The complete list of his publications can be found at here.

 Sarath Chandar is currently a PhD student in University of Montreal under the supervision of Yoshua Bengio and Hugo Larochelle.
 His work mainly focuses on Deep Learning for complex NLP tasks like question answering and dialog systems.
 He also investigates scalable training procedure and memory access mechanisms for memory network architectures.
 In the past, he has worked on multilingual representation learning and transfer learning across multiple languages.
 His research interests includes Machine Learning, Natural Language Processing, Deep Learning, and Reinforcement Learning.
 Before joining University of Montreal, he was a Research Scholar in IBM Research India for a year.
 He has previously given a tutorial on "Multilingual Multimodal Language Processing using Neural Networks" at NAACL 2016.
 To view the complete publication list and presenter profile, please visit here.